xierunzhi/CytoTalk/README.md

 CytoTalk outputs a SIF file for use in Cytoscape.
 Please [install Cytoscape](https://cytoscape.org/download.html) to view the whole output network.
-Additionally, if you want the final ligand-receptor pathways to render portable SVG files correctly, you’ll have to have Graphviz installed and the `dot` executable on your PATH.
+Additionally, you’ll have to install Graphviz and add the `dot` executable to your PATH.
 See the [Cytoscape downloads page](https://graphviz.org/download/) for more information.

 ### Installation